nagireddyakhilredddy/assignment2-nagireddy/README.md

 ---
 # Directions from Maryville to Newyork
->1.Line 34 bus to St. Louis, fly to New York La Guardia
+>1.From Missouri to newyork by car
->>2.Fly Kansas City to New York JFK
+>>2.trip begins in the state of Missouri.
+It ends in the state of New York